PrestaShop/prestashop-specs/content/1.7/back-office/catalog/attributes-and-features/features/features-listing.md

   - Delete (delete the feature)
 ## Multishop

-Also, there is a button below the features row called "Add a feature".

 This button adds a new row for a new feature for the selected product, creates identical row to the first one, can be customized the same way.